jeronimomayorca/university/README.md

 ﻿# University

- In this repo resides the code of exercises made in class
+This repository contains the code for exercises completed in class by me.